frozolotl/typst-ansi-hl/README.md

   [INPUT]  The input path.
 If unset, stdin is used

 Options:
-  -d, --discord  Whether the input should be formatted to be Discord-compatible -h, --help     Print help
+  -d, --discord      Whether the input should be formatted to be Discord-compatible -m, --mode <MODE>  The kind of input syntax [default: markup] [possible values: code, markup, math] -h, --help         Print help
 ```

 ### Clipboard-based Workflow